softworkz/emby-wiki/Sync.md

 For brevity, all Dlna-specific properties such as ProtocolInfo, Manufacturer/Model, etc. can be omitted.

+To verify the server acknowledges your sync support, create a sync job using the web interface and test to make sure the device shows up as a selectable sync target.

 ## Determining user sync privileges

 Coming soon.